 In the meantime, let’s conquer dinner.

 1. Read the Whole Recipe, First: Seriously.
 Do this.
 Don’t even pick up a knife or start pulling out your spices until you’ve thoroughly read the ingredients and steps needed to make your dish.
 These 3 minutes are the difference between success and stress, so take ’em!
 They’re also important to complete the next two steps…

 2. Check Your Equipment: Do you need a rolling pin, a special kind of spatula, or a loaf pan?
 If you have to flip something out of a skillet, do you have a plate that will work?
-Confirm you have all of the tools you need for the recipe, and set them out.
-Also, go a step further by deciding what you’ll serve your meal on, and get that out, too.
+Confirm you have all of the tools you need for the recipe, and then set them out.
+Also, go a step further by deciding what dishes you’ll serve your meal on, and get those out, too.

 3. Do a Freshness Test: As you start to pull your ingredients, take a gander and double-check that they’re still good.
 As the Cooks put it: “Check to make sure nothing is living in your flour” (we’ve all been there!).
 If you need it, test your baking soda to make sure it’s still active (add a few drops of vinegar or lemon juice to a small amount and make sure it bubbles), and make sure that your spices aren’t old and lacking flavor.

 4. Prep Your Ingredients Before You Cook: The practice of mise en place (French for “putting in place”) will save you.
 By measuring, chopping, dicing, slicing, and generally prepping everything you’ll need ahead of time, you can focus on actually cooking when the time comes.
 You’ll be able to get your timing just right, and it also looks really pretty on your countertop!